Pangong Tso Panorama

-Whenever I saw images of Ladakh, they conjured up for me a land of stark mountain ranges, serene high-altitude lakes, and blue skies contrasting with cold desert landscapes.
+Whenever I saw images of Ladakh, they conjured up a land of stark mountain ranges, serene high-altitude lakes, and blue skies contrasting with cold desert landscapes.
+When I finally made my bucket list trip in May 2016, I found that my imagination was not far from the truth.

-When I finally did my bucket list trip in May 2016, I found my imagination was not far from the truth.
+However, I realized that spontaneity and doing it yourself are not the right approaches for all vacations.
 I had no desire to land up in Ladakh alone with my child, with no bookings and having to search out tour operators for excursions.

-Spontaneity and doing-it-yourself are not the right approaches for all vacations.
-When travelling with family, especially children, in such a remote place, I find it’s better to book a tour with a well-known operator.
+When traveling with family, especially children, in such a remote place, I find booking a Leh-Ladakh trip with a reliable tour operator is better.

 Getting Acclimatized To The Altitude